What is chronic diarrhea?

 - Chronic diarrhea is diarrhea lasting more than 4 weeks.

 How do I know if my child has diarrhea?

 Talk with your child’s doctor.
 The Bristol Stool Chart is a chart that describes different stool consistencies.
 It is frequently used to help doctors and patients identify stool types.
 Below is a modified Bristol Stool Chart.
 Bristol 4-5 stool is typically considered diarrhea.

 What causes chronic diarrhea?

-- Leakage of loose stool around constipated stool that is stuck in the rectum
+- Can cause leakage of loose stool around hard stool stuck in the rectum.

 How does the doctor determine the cause of my child’s diarrhea?